-Manage team resources in Postman
+Manage organization and team resources in Postman

-Manage internal workspaces
+Manage organization and team workspaces

 Give permission to create internal workspaces